 When we talk about materials, we mean paper, glass, cardboard, metal, plastic, tires, textiles, batteries, and electronics.

-The main benefits of recycling are to bring service both to the community and to the environment.
+The main benefits of recycling are to bring service to the community and the environment.

 The underlying idea is to fight for a healthier and better planet.
-Global warming and other related environmental topics such as deforestation need to be considered.
+Global warming and other related environmental topics, such as deforestation, and polluting with hazardous materials, need to be considered.

-There is also a different way to dispose of waste, which consists of reducing greenhouse gas emissions.
+There is also a different way to dispose of waste: reducing greenhouse gas emissions.

-There are many advantages for recycling as it significantly decreases the amount of waste that would typically end up in landfills (reducing water pollution) and incinerators (reducing air pollution).
+Recycling has many advantages as it significantly decreases the amount of waste that would typically end up in landfills (reducing water pollution) and incinerators (reducing air pollution).

 - It saves energy.